United Airlines CEO apologizes after video shows man dragged off flight

 "We are also reaching out to this passenger to talk directly to him and further address and resolve this situation," he added in the statement.

+The Chicago Department of Aviation said in a statement Monday afternoon that the incident was "not in accordance with" standard operating procedure and the officer's actions were "not condoned" by the department.
+The officer involved was placed on administrative leave effective Monday pending review of the situation, the department said.

-The Chicago Police Department said in a statement Monday afternoon that around 6 p.m. on Sunday, a 69-year-old passenger "became irate" after he was asked to leave the plane.
+The Chicago Police Department said in a statement earlier Monday that around 6 p.m. on Sunday, a 69-year-old passenger "became irate" after he was asked to leave the plane.

 "The passenger in question began yelling to voice his displeasure at which point Aviation Police were summoned," police said in the statement.

-Police said the officers attempted to carry the man off the flight "when he fell."
+Police claimed the officers were attempting to carry the man off the flight "when he fell."

 "His head subsequently struck an armrest causing injuries to his face," police said, adding that the man was taken to a hospital and treated for non-life threatening injuries.
 An investigation into the incident was still ongoing.